Aquanty/rtd-hgs/docs/source/index.rst

 #. **clambda** First-order decay constant [T:math:`^{-1}`].

+| Assigns a uniform value for the solute first-order decay constant,
+  :math:`\lambda_d` (Equation :ref:
-Assigns a uniform value for the solute first-order decay constant, :math:`\lambda_d` (Equation :ref:`eq:dual6` ), for all dual continua zones in the domain.
-The default value is 0.0 (no decay).
+| ), for all dual continua zones in the domain.
+The default value is 0.0
+  (no decay).

 --------------